chuanqisun/leap-archive/README.md

 ## Design Philosophy

-- Ergonomics
+1. Ergonomics
    - Finger placement over key names
    - Modifer keys with consistent meaning
      - `Shift` to select
      - `Ctrl` to accelerate
      - `Alt` to manipulate
-  - All movement without mouse or arrow keys
+2. All movement without mouse or arrow keys
    - Including explorer and menu navigation
    - Except for OS native input boxes and menus
-- High compatibility with VS Code built-in behaviors
+3. High compatibility with VS Code built-in behaviors
    - Preserve all VS Code keybindings in edit mode
    - No change to multicursor keybindings
    - Intellisence available in all modes
    - Search and replace available in all modes

 ## Anti-goals

-- `h`, `j`, `k`, `l` navigation.
-Leap uses `j`, `i`, `k`, `l` for better ergonomics and learning curve.
+- `hjkl` navigation.
+Leap uses `ijkl` for better ergonomics and learning curve.

-## FAQ
+## Known issues

-- What can I do if the mode gets out of sync when I toggle capslock from outside of vscode
+1. Mode gets out of sync when you toggle capslock from outside of vscode
-  1. Use `Ctrl`+`Caps Lock` or `Shift`+`Caps Lock` to update the keyboard state without changing the modes.
+   - Use `Ctrl`+`Caps Lock` or `Shift`+`Caps Lock` to update the keyboard state without changing the modes.
-  2. (Work in progress) Use an external companion program to completely disable `Caps Lock` and manage the modes.
+   - (Work in progress) Use an external companion program to completely disable `Caps Lock` and manage the modes.
+2. File free will enter filter mode when `ijkl` is pressed.
+   - This is beyond the extension's capability.
+You can use `Ctrl` + `ijkl` to navigate.
+   - (Work in progress) Use an external companion program to map `ijkl` to native arrow keys.
+3. Code action (quick fixes) options cannot be navigated with `ijkl`.
+   - (Work in progress) Use an external companion program to map `ijkl` to native arrow keys.

 ## Credits